-Gums are "hydrocolloidals."
-They attract water, bind, thicken and emulsify gluten-free ingredients.
-If you don't add gum to most gluten-free baked goods, especially breads, you are apt to end up with a crumbly dry disappointment.
+Gums are hydrocolloidals.
+They attract water, bind, thicken, and emulsify gluten-free ingredients.
+If you don't add gum to most gluten-free baked goods, especially breads, you are apt to end up with a dry and crumbly disappointment.

-But if you aren't completely satisfied with the texture of your homemade gluten-free breads, whether you use xanthan gum OR guar gum, consider using a combination of both xanthan gum and guar gum in your recipes.
+However, if you aren't completely satisfied with the texture of your homemade gluten-free breads, whether you use xanthan gum or guar gum, consider using a combination of both xanthan gum and guar gum in your recipes.

 Xanthan gum is manufactured through a fermentation process.
-A bacteria called xanthomonas campestris is used to ferment a sugar like dextrose (from corn,) glucose, lactose or sucrose.
-Xanthan gum is used to make liquids more viscous, or thick.
+A bacteria called Xanthomonas campestris is used to ferment a sugar like dextrose (made from corn), glucose, lactose, or sucrose.
+Xanthan gum is used to make liquids more viscous or thick.

-Next time you bake a loaf of homemade gluten-free bread substitute half of the gum called for in the recipe with its synergistic partner.
+So, the next time you bake a loaf of homemade gluten-free bread, substitute half of the gum called for in the recipe with its synergistic partner.
 If the recipe calls for 1 tablespoon of xanthan gum, use 1 1/2 teaspoons of xanthan gum and 1 1/2 teaspoons of guar gum.

 You will find that your breads bake up with more spring, stay moist longer without being wet, and don't collapse in the center during the final minutes of baking and cooling.
 You will be pleasantly surprised at the results.